galaxyproject/galaxy-cloudman-playbook/README.md

 Galaxy Server
 -------------
 This role will build a standalone Galaxy Server that is configured to be [production-ready][production].
-The Server does not contain any of the coud or CloudMan components but instead focuses on providing a well-configured standalone instance of the Galaxy application for a dedicated server.
+The Server does not contain any of the cloud or CloudMan components but instead focuses on providing a well-configured standalone instance of the Galaxy application for a dedicated server.
 As part of the installation, Galaxy will be configured to use the local job runner.
 Note that